 Rule #308: You can never go wrong with vodka and pasta.
 Especially if they’re put together.

-I can’t quit this pasta.
-I dream about it.
-I finally couldn’t take it anymore and made it this past Saturday to calm my cravings.
+I can’t quit this pasta, y’all.
+We dream about it.
+Finally, I couldn’t take it anymore and made it this past Saturday to calm my cravings.
 It’s got pancetta (or bacon), vodka, tomatoes, and pasta.
 I mean, seriously.
 What could possibly go wrong?
 It’s perfect.
 Pasta Perfect.

 To make it a little lighter, we used Banza chickpea pasta.
 It has fewer calories and carbs, plus more fiber.
 It’s just as delicious as regular pasta!
 Try it out!